Alberta Tech Job Secrets

 Alberta's First Software Boot Camp

 You will be part of a revolution in software education.
-There were an estimated 18,000 boot camp grads in 2016- more than 4 times the amount in 2014.
-(Source: Switchup.org).
-Nimble Programmer is bringing this to Alberta with our first cohort running 12 weeks, Sept 5 to Nov 30, 2018.
+There were an estimated 21,000 boot camp grads in 2017- about 10 times the amount as just 5 years before.
+(Source: CourseReport.com).
+You can be part of the first class in Alberta licensed under the Private Vocational Training Act.
+It runs 12 weeks, Sept 5 to Nov 30, 2018.
 You can learn more about boot camps at www.switchup.org or www.coursereport.com.

 Where you can get your start